Raynini/defaultWebsite/README.md

-RyCo LLC • v6 Sticky Button Update (bubble<->bar).
-Only the sticky button was changed; all other content remains identical to v6.

-Replace REPLACE_WITH_YOUR_NUMBER in js/main.js (two tel: links).
+RyCo LLC v6.2 — Mobile sticky bar only.
+Replace REPLACE_WITH_YOUR_NUMBER in js/main.js (tel: link).